 While filming the President’s motorcade on that fateful afternoon, Abraham Zapruder, a manufacturer of women’s clothing in Dallas, did not have even faintest of suspicion that he was going to see the President dying through his camera.
 Zapruder was a democrat and an admirer of JFK.
 He decided to go to Dealey Plaza to see the President’s motorcade.
 He was not going to carry his camera but on insistence from his assistant he did.
 The film shot by him, which later became famous as Zapruder Fim, contains 486 frames (26.6 seconds) of which 343 frames (18.7 seconds) show the President’s limousine.

 By the evening of that day, Zapruder developed three copies of the film.
 He immediately gave two copies to the Secret Service.
-Next morning Zapruder sold the print rights of the film to the LIFE magazine.
+Next morning Zapruder sold the print rights of the film to the LIFE magazine for $50,000.
 Consequently the third copy was sent to the LIFE magazine’s production facilities in Chicago.

 Zapruder Film was a key evidence admitted by Warren Commission which was appointed for investigation into the assassination.
 Eventually it was found that a former US marine named Lee Harvey Oswald killed the President.
 He fired three shots at Kennedy of which the last one hit his head.
 Just after 40 minutes of Kennedy assassination, Oswald was arrested for the shooting murder of police officer J. D. Tippit, on a Dallas street.
 Two days later when Oswald was being shifted to a county jail —he was murder by a local night club owner named Jack Ruby.